-Taiga Keyboard uses Eurorack standard 1/8" mono jacks for all the patch points.
+Taiga uses Eurorack standard 1/8" mono jacks for all the patch points except for one.
+The [MIDI Input Jack] uses an included male 1/8" stereo to female MIDI din cable.

-The Taiga Keyboard interface does not distinguish between audio and control voltage signals.
+The Taiga interface does not distinguish between audio and control voltage signals.
 In theory, any output can be patched into any input.
 In practice, inputs respond best when patched to the expected signal type.
 However, experimentation can yield surprising results.
 The type of signal input and output of each jack is covered in the corresponding section.

-3 Taiga Keyboard Overview
+3 Taiga Overview